About Yoga and Meditation

 How do I get to Kep?

-Please see our Kep page for information on how to get to there.
+Please see our Kep page for information on how to get to here.

 What do I need to consider before coming to Cambodia?

-If you have a health problem, please ensure that you have discussed it with your doctor and that he or she is aware that you are travelling overseas.
-Make a photocopy of your passport and any health/travel insurance details and emergency contact details you may need and carry these with you.
+If you have a health problem, please ensure that you have discussed it with your doctor and they are aware that you are travelling overseas.
+Before leaving your home country we advise you to make a hard and soft copy of your personal documents, including passport, health & travel insurance and emergency contact details.
+Keep a copy with you and email one to yourself for safe keeping.

 What do I need to consider before coming to Vagabond Temple?

-We ask you to read carefully the code of conduct.
+We ask you to read carefully the Retreat Guidelines.

 What should I bring with me to Vagabond Temple?